mmf1ne/mmf1ne/README.md

 - 👀 I’m interested in GIS
 - 🌱 I’m currently learning swift
 - 💞️ I’m looking to collaborate on QGis
-- 📫 How to reach me weixuchen@cumt.edu.cn
+- 📫 How to reach me weixuchen@nnct.edu.cn

 <!---
 mmf1ne/mmf1ne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.